toombs-caeman/toombs-caeman.github.io/src/pens.md

 * Pilot kon-peki - a little lighter than Waterman Serentiy Blue, and with more variation in light and dark, which I like.
 My current goto.
 Not [water safe](https://www.jetpens.com/blog/The-Best-Waterproof-Fountain-Pen-Inks/pt/829) though, easily smudges with your finger

 ## Paper
-I write almost exclusively in rhodia dotgrid notebooks for things I intend to keep, or on loose copier paper for things I don't.
+I write almost exclusively in rhodia dotgrid notebooks (specifically the Sapphire A5 dot-grid Rhodiarama Soft Cover) for things I intend to keep, or on loose copier paper for things I don't.
 The notebooks are more expensive than I'd like, but I'll be darned if they aren't everything I want.

 Moleskine notebooks don't do it for me.
 Leuchtturm is ok, not my preference.